 Meditation (progressive relaxation) – Breathing Exercises to Reduce Blood Pressure

 This is something that can be said, from experience, works like a charm.
 What you do is first find a very comfortable position to sit or preferably lay down in.
 Then start relaxing all the muscles in your body, one at a time.
 It is preferred if you start at the feet and toes and move up to higher tissues like hair follicles.
-It should feel like a message in each and every nerve of your body.
+It should feel like a message in every nerve of your body.
 Remember to focus on one muscle at a time, like toes and jaw instead of the whole foot or face.
 It is great even if you are tired or have had a lack of sleep, as it is so relaxing that it feels like a good nights sleep.
 This is difficult on its own, so it is better to use a meditating audio to help.
 This should all be done while maintaining regular breathing.
 This can be down anywhere and everywhere, although at first it is preferred in a comfortable environment to get used to it.

 Happy place Breathing – Breathing Exercises to Reduce Blood Pressure and Reduce Stress